Met Office Yellow Warning for high winds on Monday

 If you are unable to pay the full amount on the summons?

-If you are having difficulty paying the full payment, you must contact us as soon as possible with your proposed payment arrangement by completing the online payment arrangement form found in the Do it online section of this web page.
+If you are having difficulty paying the full payment, you must contact us as soon as possible with your proposed payment arrangement by completing the online payment arrangement form found here.

-All payment arrangements must be made with the agreement of the Council and can only be accepted by Direct Debit, that way we can enter a formal arrangement on your account and make sure that no further action is taken as long as you keep to the agreed payment arrangement.
+All payment arrangements must be made with the agreement of the Council to make sure that no further action is taken as long as you keep to the agreed payment arrangement.

 The Council will still apply for a Liability Order but undertake not to take any further proceedings if you make the payments as agreed.